-Will social services try to make a young person go back home?
+Will social services try to make a you go back home?

 In most cases, both the housing department and social services will want to see whether it is possible for you to return home by resolving any problems you have with your parents or guardians through mediation.
 But, they cannot insist on this if you are at risk of violence or abuse at home.

-If you and your parent/guardians do agree to mediation, the council should still agree to house you until the mediation has been arranged and the situation has been sorted out.
+If you and your parent or guardians do agree to mediation, the council should still agree to house you until the mediation has been arranged and the situation has been sorted out.

 Advantages of being housed by social services

 It may be in your best interests to get help from social services rather than the housing department, especially if you are about to turn 18.
 This is because:

 - if you ask social services for help, they have to do a full assessment of all of your needs,